Mount Auburn Cemetery: Buildings

 The cemetery has three notable buildings on its grounds.
 Washington Tower was designed by Bigelow and built in 1852–54.
 Named for George Washington, the 62 ft tower was built of Quincy granite and provides excellent views of the area.
 Bigelow Chapel was built in the 1840s and rebuilt in the 1850s, also of Quincy granite, and was renovated in 1899 under the direction of architect Willard Sears to accommodate a crematorium.
 Its interior was again renovated in 1924 by Allen & Collens.
 Through all of these alterations, stained-glass windows by the Scottish firm of Allan & Ballantyne were preserved.

 In 1870 the cemetery trustees, feeling the need for additional function space, purchased land across Mount Auburn Street and constructed a reception house.
 This building was supplanted in the 1890s by the construction of the Story Chapel and Administration Building, adjacent to the main gate.
-The first reception house was designed by Nathaniel J. Bradlee, and is (like the cemetery) listed on the National Register of Historic Places.
+The first reception house was designed by Nathaniel J. Bradlee, and is listed on the National Register of Historic Places, separate from the cemetery's own listing.
 The second building was designed by Willard Sears, and is built of Potsdam sandstone in what Sears characterized as "English Perpendicular Style".
 The chapel in this building was redecorated in 1929 by Allen & Collens to include stained-glass by New England artist Earl E. Sanborn.

 Today

 More than 93,000 people are buried in the cemetery as of 2003.
 A number of historically significant people have been interred there since its inception, particularly members of the Boston Brahmins and the Boston elite associated with Harvard University, as well as a number of prominent Unitarians.
 The cemetery is nondenominational and continues to make space available for new plots.

 The area is well known for its beautiful environs and is a favorite location for bird-watchers; over 220 species of birds have been observed at the cemetery since 1958.
-Guided tours of the cemetery's historic, artistic, and horticultural points of interest are available.

 Mount Auburn's collection of over 5,500 trees includes nearly 700 species and varieties.
 Thousands of very well-kept shrubs and herbaceous plants weave through the cemetery's hills, ponds, woodlands, and clearings.
 The cemetery contains more than 10 miles (17 km) of roads and many paths.
 Landscaping styles range from Victorian-era plantings to contemporary gardens, from natural woodlands to formal ornamental gardens, and from sweeping vistas through majestic trees to small enclosed spaces.
 Many trees, shrubs, and herbaceous plants are tagged with botanic labels containing their scientific and common names.

+Guided tours of the cemetery's historic, artistic, and horticultural points of interest are offered.

 The cemetery was among those profiled in the 2005 PBS documentary A Cemetery Special.